Total Dhamaal

 Total Dhamaal is a 2019 Indian Hindi-language adventure comedy film directed and written by Indra Kumar.
-The film is the third installment of Dhamaal series and a standalone sequel to Dhamaal (2007) and Double Dhamaal (2011).
-It stars Ajay Devgn, Anil Kapoor, Madhuri Dixit, Riteish Deshmukh, Arshad Warsi and Jaaved Jaffrey.
+The film is the third installment of Dhamaal series.
+It stars Ajay Devgn, Anil Kapoor, Madhuri Dixit, Riteish Deshmukh, Arshad Warsi, Sanjay Mishra and Jaaved Jaffrey, along with Boman Irani, Vijay Patkar and Mahesh Manjrekar.

-The storyline of the film is loosely based on 2015 film Vacation and some scenes borrowed from the 2014 film Blended.
+The storyline of the film is loosely based on 2015 American film Vacation and some scenes borrowed from the 2014 American film Blended.
 Total Dhamaal was released on 22 February 2019 to polarizing reviews.
 Made on a budget of ₹90–100 crore, Total Dhamaal grossed ₹228.27 crore worldwide and became commercially successful.
+A sequel titled Dhamaal 4 was released in July 2026.

 This is the last film released by Fox Star Studios before the acquisition of 21st Century Fox by Disney, which was completed in March 2019.

 Plot

 Guddu and his partner Johnny steal ₹50 crore of black money from Police Commissioner Shamsher Singh.
 When they try to escape, their associate Pintoo double-crosses them and drives away with money.
 Avinash and Bindu are a troubled couple who file for divorce and clash over the custody of their child.
 Lallan and Jhingur are partners who work in a fire brigade service where they only save people first who bribe them which leads to them being fired after causing a mishap while rescuing people from a house in fire.
 Adi and Manav find a job at an art gallery where they accidentally destroy the whole gallery and escape with the owner's advanced remote-controlled car.
 Meanwhile, Pintoo plans to leave the country but Guddu and Johnny catch up to him.
 While running from them, Pintoo gets onto a private plane to escape but realizes too late that instead of the pilot, he brought the janitor with him.
 The janitor escapes with the only parachute and the plane crashes.
 Coincidentally everyone arrives at the site of the crash where Pintoo reveals that the money is kept in the Omkar Zoo in Janakpur by him and asks them to look under an OK.
 After learning about the money, everyone decides to grab the money for themselves.